kul-sudo/eportal-deprecated/README.md

 * ▷/⏸︎: press ▷ to start/resume the evolution; press ⏸︎ to pause the evolution
 <br>

-At the right part of the window, there can be found two sections: Selected species and Evolution:
+At the right part of the window, there can be found two sections.
+The first one is "Selected species" and the second one is "Evolution":

 * Selected species: